cacsphysics/BMC_01122022_Analysis/README.md

   - The time window is okay
   - The HPF frequency makes sense to me
 - Before moving on I want to organize the mean velocity computations
-  - I want to create a h5 file containing the velocities.
-The point is easier transferability and usability.
+  - I want to create a h5 file containing the velocities for easier transferability and usability.